 You can’t have a conversation about Miles Wolff without bringing up some of the implicit opinions and theories he has about team and league identity.
 In interviews, he regularly emphasizes his goal of bringing affordable baseball to the people and allowing cities to host teams that they can call their own.
 He has an admirable, if cavalier, audacity toward identity continuity in sports, and this has manifested itself in many ways.
 In the affiliated ranks, he helped resurrect unique identities like the Durham Bulls, Utica Blue Sox, and pushed as long as he could for the right of minor league clubs to remain independent.
 As I’ve shown time and again on MLG (via the 3 of 4 Rule), I’m a proponent of identity continuity within the minors, wherein a new team takes on the identity of a previous affiliated team that played in the same city.
 Wolff takes it to a whole new level.
 The names of his leagues are meant to connect to the defunct leagues with similar names–whether it was the Northern League in the nineties or the American Association today.
 In each of his leagues, past and present, you see what I call vampire identities, including the St. Paul Saints, Winnipeg Goldeyes, Duluth-Superior Dukes, El Paso Diablos, Sioux Falls Canaries, and probably a few others that I’m forgetting.
 If we’re going to call them vampire identities, then I suppose Miles Wolff should be called Count Dracula.

 To me, the 1997 edition of the Encyclopedia the purest distillation of Miles Wolff.
 It’s rigorously researched, professionally presented, and also a bit biased.
 Wolff took the liberty of including independent leagues, including his own, right alongside the affiliated teams.
 That’s some innocent homerism, but there is a also a subtle thread of revisionist history that runs through his pet projects.
 A prime example is the Burlington Indians.
-Today, if you look up the Wolff’s Appalachian League franchise (the Burlington Royals) on Wikipedia, you will see that the page draws historical continuity between the the current team and a Carolina League team that operated in the same North Carolina city from 1958-1964.
-This is also backed up by, you guessed it, the encyclopedia that was published by Burlington’s owner.
+Today, if you look up the Wolff’s recently-owned Appalachian League franchise (the Burlington Royals) on Wikipedia, you will see that the page draws historical continuity between the the current team and a Carolina League team that operated in the same North Carolina city from 1958-1964.
+This is also backed up by, you guessed it, the encyclopedia that was published by Burlington’s former owner Miles Wolff.
 However, if one does an archive search for information from the old Carolina League team, you find that the team was actually called the Alamance Indians, and that the connection with the current team isn’t really worth mentioning.

 Though I sometimes find this type of thing annoying, my prevailing emotion is admiration for a man who has influenced the minors more than anyone else in recent memory.
 I believe that Wolff has an altruistic passion to make baseball thrive in many forms, and I hope that he continues to do so for many more years.